julelang/manual/src/some-questions.md

 In languages like Go, the developer provides the name of the receiver parameter.
 This can sometimes lead to writing shorter code with shorter names.
 Consistent naming is the developer's own effort.
 A simple renaming can be painful when applied to every method, especially in large structs.

-For reasons like these, Jule chose the `self` keyword to eliminate developer thinking cost for receiver name and always ensure a consistent receiver parameter name.
+For reasons like these, Jule chose the `self` keyword to eliminate developer thinking cost for the receiver name and always ensure a consistent receiver parameter name.
 This is also useful to keep the receiver parameter declaration shorter and gain some syntactical possibilities.

 ### Why are some packages in the standard library adopted from Go?

 Due to Jule being largely influenced by Go, many Go codes can be easily adapted to Jule.
 Go and Jule share very similar semantics.
 Implementing existing code is not too difficult.

-That is, time cost.
+That is, the time cost.
 Designing and developing well-implemented algorithms takes time.
 Go has enough well-implemented algorithms, so it makes sense to adopt them.
 Not all packages were adopted from Go, just specific ones that play well with Jule.
 Many algorithms are implemented from scratch for Jule.

 ### Why were default field values removed?